-We will evaluate the effectiveness of our effort by closely monitoring the number of affordable units produced by the facility (by affordability tier) and the location of where these units are placed.
-With this information, we will be able to ensure that our effort is effectively allowing for the distribution of affordable housing units across the region, increasing access to high opportunity areas for low- and moderate-income households.
+We will evaluate the effectiveness of our effort by closely monitoring the number of affordable units produced by the facility (by affordability tier), the locations where these units are placed, and the race and ethnicity of residents in those units.
+With this information, we will be able to ensure that our effort is effectively allowing for the distribution of affordable housing units across the region, increasing access to high opportunity areas for low- and moderate-income households, and expanding the supply of housing in high-opportunity areas affordable to low- and moderate-income households, the majority of which are BIPOC households.
+18